"My wife has acne but she is not an old woman": Mmebusem gushes over wife in vid

 - The talented actor stated that his beautiful wife is a young and gorgeous woman who has acne on her face

-- Some social media users have commented on the trending video which has become the talk of the talk
+- Some social media users have commented on the trending video which has become the talk of the town

 Ghanaian actor Justice Hymns, popularly called Mmebusem or Ghana Jesus, has debunked rumours that he married a woman who is older than him.